Internet Exchange Services

 Your data deserves a lightning-fast, powerful network-to-network connection.
-When you Peer with Telehouse, you’ll interconnect seamlessly with hundreds of partners, exchange your IP traffic at up to 100GigE speeds, and experience dramatic cost savings by averaging down bandwidth fees.
+When you peer with Telehouse, you’ll interconnect seamlessly with hundreds of partners, exchange your IP traffic at up to 100GigE speeds, and experience dramatic cost savings by averaging down bandwidth fees.

 Our Peering Technology

-The latest upgrade to the Centillion Platform gives you Dual Core MPLS/VPLS infrastructure and utilizes the Brocade MLXe platform, the ultimate in network capacity, management and simplicity.
+The upgrade to the Centillion Platform II gives you Dual Core MPLS/VPLS infrastructure and utilizes the Brocade MLXe platform, the ultimate in network capacity, management and simplicity.
 Both IXPs support IPv4 and IPv6 protocols.

 Stephen Wilcox, CEO, IX Reach:

 “NYIIX is the largest open International Internet Exchange in the Northeast and one with the largest peering membership base where colocating is not a prerequisite, making NYIIX a true differentiator.”Join our Peering Exchange

 NYIIX: New York/Los Angeles/Philadelphia